-Orientation is mandatory for all MCC students seeking to earn credentials, including transfer students.
-Early College students please speak with your Counselor/Dean regarding the orientation you should attend.
+Orientation is mandatory for all MCC students, including transfer students.
+Early College students please speak with your Dean or Mentor regarding how to satisfy your orientation requirement.
 Studies have shown that students who attend orientation attain higher GPA's and successfully complete more credit hours than those who do not attend.
+Orientation videos can be found at www.muskegoncc.edu/orientation.

-During this session you will learn about the registration and financial aid processes, what resources are available to you and how to take advantage of those, your rights and responsibilities as a student, and where you can find answers to any questions you have later on.
-You may explore the campus and discover key locations, including the Library, Student Life, Bookstore, College Success Center, and more.
-You will learn how to navigate your MyMCC, use your MCC-student email, how to plan and register for classes, and locate and use Blackboard.
+During orientation you will learn about the registration and financial aid processes, what resources are available to you and how to take advantage of those.
+You will also learn about your rights and responsibilities as a student, MyMCC, MCC email. and Blackboard.